AKTiwary2402/Snakes-in-Unity/README.md

 # Snakes-in-Unity

-JAVA MINOR PROJECT.
+JAVA PROJECT.

-Technologies Used are: Core Java(Swing, AWT)
+Technologies Used are:

+Core Java(Swing, AWT)

 IDE: Intellij

-This project is based on typical snake game which we used to play in mobile.
+This project based on snake game, which we love to play in our childhood.